LLNL/quandary/docs/mkdocs/user-guide.md

       colocated storage of the real and imaginary parts of the vectorized state.

-\section{Output and plotting the results}
+# Output and plotting the results
 Quandary generates various output files for system evolution of the current (optimized) controls as well as the optimization progress.
 All data files will be dumped into a user-specified folder through the config option \texttt{datadir}.

-\subsection{Output options with regard to state evolution}
+## Output options with regard to state evolution
 For each subsystem $k$, the user can specify the desired state evolution output through the config option \texttt{output<k>}:
 \begin{itemize}
   \item \texttt{expectedEnergy}: This option prints the time evolution of the expected energy level of subsystem $k$ into files with naming convention \texttt{expected<k>.iinit<m>.dat}, where $m=1,\dots,n_{init}$ denotes the unique identifier for each initial condition $\rho_m(0)$ that was propagated through (see Section \ref{subsec:initcond}).
 This file contains two columns, the first row being the time values, the second one being the expectation value of the energy level of subsystem $k$ at that time point, computed from